Checkmk/ansible-collection-checkmk.general/CONTRIBUTING.md

 ## A word of warning

-While we want the community to engage in developing this collection, please be aware, that we have to ensure a certain level of quality and scope.
+While we want the community to engage in developing this collection, please be aware, that we want to ensure a certain level of quality and scope.
 Additionally, this is purely a side project of a few people, which means the time available is limited.
 We will try to be as transparent as possible about what we will include but please do not feel discouraged, if an idea